opsmate-ai/opsmate/docs/CLI/schedule-embeddings-reindex.md

 `opsmate schedule-embeddings-reindex` schedules a task to reindex the embeddings.
 Note that this command only schedules the task.To reindex the embeddings, the `opsmate worker` process needs to be running.

+Opsmate uses LanceDB to store the embedding vectors for semantic search and full text search.
+By default LanceDB [does not support](https://lancedb.github.io/lancedb/concepts/data_management/) incremental indexing.
+This `schedule-embeddings-reindex` command schedules a task to reindex the embeddings.
+Once the reindex task is scheduled, the task will be run periodically by default every 30 seconds.

 ## OPTIONS

 ```bash